boniek88/CP328/README.md

 Since it's purely a frontend application, in order to communicatie new data input or modification among html pages in the same directory, a temporary cache storage of the broswer need to be ultilized to seamlessly share the update within the directory.
 By using java script and some of the functions, it is possible.

 ## Discuss what you have learned through the development of the application.
-I learned alot of new functions and use case for Bootstraps, css, ES6 syntax, DOM selectors, DRY principle, and so much more.
+I learned alot of new functions and use case from Bootstraps, css, ES6 syntax, DOM selectors, DRY principle, and so much more.

 ## Discuss additional features that could be added to the application in the future.
 I had difficulty applying video and music applications using java script.
 Will try to find out what went wrong in the future by taking small steps.